The Xenophile Historian |

 6. Calling someone a Nazi, or comparing him to Hitler, has been so overdone that it has become the lame response to any argument.
 Nowadays when I see somebody do that, it tells me the accuser has lost the argument, because they can't think of anything else to say.
 It happens often enough that the Urban Dictionary has a name for this tactic: Godwin's Law.

 The most absurd thing about the Nazi-Hitler connection is that it is usually applied to American conservatives or to Israel, when other groups, like Islamist terrorist organizations, show more of a resemblance.
 Finally, such behavior shows a lack of understanding for modern history.
 If you include the European phase of World War II, the Third Reich is responsible for somewhere between 40 million and 55 million deaths.
-In terms of suffering and killing, only the Soviet Union under Stalin and China under Mao have matched that; Neo-Conservatives and Israelis are not going to come close, even on their worst days.
+In terms of suffering and killing, only the Soviet Union under Stalin and China under Mao have matched that; conservatives and Israelis are not going to come close, even on their worst days.

 The Nazi accusation reminds me of a silly incident involving William L. Scott (R-VA), not the brightest member of the US Senate.
 One day in 1976 he had an argument with the ambassador from the Soviet Union, Anatoly Dobrynin.
 The debate wasn't going his way, and Senator Scott got so mad that he said something he considered a dirty epithet: "You're a communist!"
 Dobrynin answered, "Of course I am.
 How do you think I got this job?"